km-scarif/hugo-template-start/content/about.md

 layout: page
 type:  page
 ---
+(content/about.md)

-About page for site... (line from content/about.md)
+About page for site...